PaLeroy/phd_defense/talk.md

 ## The heuristic is the best in the 3S5Z map.

 .center.width-100[![](figures/3s5z_tiny_all_h_clean.png)]
+.center[All methods in one evaluation group in the 3S5Z map.]

 .footnote[Leroy, P., Pisane, J., Ernst, D. (2022).
 Value-based CTDE Methods in Symmetric Two-team Markov Game: from Cooperation to Team Competition.]